 Figure 4-3 depicts the high-level flow of activities in a requester-specific ABCS.
 The diagram makes an assumption that the EBS with which it is interacting employs a fire-and-forget interaction style.
-Note that the steps for running the extension to do additional transformations are optional.
+The steps for running the extension to do additional transformations are optional.